Cosmonauts May Soon Add Another One to the Russian Space List of Firsts

 Zond-5.

 Why didn't Russia then send up a man on one of its spacecrafts to the moon?
-It would

 have seemed simple enough.
 I'll get to this later.